ibois-epfl/Carnutes/README.md

+#
 Workshop content for Ba3-Ma1 architecture studio

 # Carnutes🌳

 🪵 In Asterix & Obelix, the Carnutes forest is where druids present their latest crazy inventions to their peers 🪵

-This repo contains the code produced as part of the studio Weinand, the architecture studio directed by Prof. Weinand, and Assist.
+This repo contains the code produced as part of the studio Weinand, the architecture studio directed by Prof. Yves Weinand, and Assist.
 Dr. Agathe Mignon at IBOIS, EPFL (Switzerland), taught to 3rd bachelor and 1st master students.

 This code is also a preparation to the research package 3 of Damien Gilliard's PhD thesis.
 This preparation work aims at finding out what the needs are in the context of roundwood architecture design, through the practice.
 By collaborating closely with the students through  a series of workshops, design needs will be identified, and the code will be improved and adapted accordingly.